 Knowing that every surface you touch is covered in germs, how do you protect yourself and others from passing on germs and getting ill?
 Well, it is quite simple… Washing your hands!
 Yet a large majority of people fail to wash their hands properly.
 Most of the harmful pathogens live under your fingernails and on your fingertips, and the number of germs in these areas can double after a single trip to the bathroom.

 Shockingly, these are the areas where most people fail to clean as they mostly clean their palms and miss everything else.
 It is not just the bathroom either!
 There are up to 7 times more germs on your phone than on your toilet seat.
 So, proper hand hygiene is important.
 These people would then go onto touching other surfaces, including door handles which will then come into contact with other people and further spread the germs.

 3) Soap is your best friend.

 So what is the big deal with soap?
 Why is washing your hands without it not good enough?
 When it comes to hand hygiene, soap is your best friend and germs’ worst enemy.
 Soap creates an environment so toxic to germs that it practically tears them apart.
 The soap molecules act as a mediator between the water and the greasy, fat molecules that are present on your hands and what makes up the germs outer layer.

 When you lather the soap up between your hands, you encourage the soap to mix with the germs and oils.
 It is recommended that this is done for a minimum of 20 seconds to allow the soap to fully react with the oils and pathogens so that when you rinse your hands off afterwards, the water will wash away all the germs that were previously present on your hands.

-In the times of today when proper hand hygiene is the matter of life and death, an innovative hygiene product like Tweaq’s Touch can mean a world of difference.
+In the times of today when proper hand hygiene is the matter of life and death, an innovative hygiene product like Tweaq’s Rise can mean a world of difference.